How do I get my work reviewed?

 Yes!
 Most of our PRGs are happy to welcome guests or observers.
-You should probably run it by your group first.
-If your friend is attending to be an additional reviewer for your review than this is great.
+You should run it by your group first.
+If your friend is attending to be an additional reviewer for your review then this is great.
 If they want to find out how the groups work, great.
 If they find they like the group, talk to your facilitator about being added as a regular member.
 They will probably need to fill out the current application so their contact information is on file.

 How can I get a better idea of how the groups work before deciding to applu?

 Many of our PRGs would be open to guests who want to observe a meeting or two before decising if they want to apply for a PRG.
 We sometimes post observation times towards the end of the semester, but prospective members are welcome to email email@example.com at any time to ask about observing a group.